-Entry Requirements for CIPD Level 5 Associate Diploma in People Management

-A-level/AS-level N/A

-BTEC National Diploma/QCF Extended Diploma N/A

-Access to Higher Education at level 3 N/A

-Welsh Baccalaureate N/A

-Scottish Qualifications Authority N/A

-Irish Leaving Certificate N/A

-International Baccalaureate N/A

-Work Experience CIPD Centres must ensure Learners are recruited with integrity onto appropriate qualifications that will: • meet their needs • enable and facilitate learning and achievement

-enable progression Recognition of prior learning (RPL) CIPD encourages the recognition of previous achievements of candidates.
+Entry Requirements fo r CIPD Level 5 Associate Diploma in People Management A-level/AS-level N/A BTEC National Diploma/QCF Extended Diploma N/A Access to Higher Education at level 3 N/A Welsh Baccalaureate N/A Scottish Qualifications Authority N/A Irish Leaving Certificate N/A International Baccalaureate N/A Work Experience CIPD Centres must ensure Learners are recruited with integrity onto appropriate qualifications that will: meet their needs enable and facilitate learning and achievement enable progression Recognition of prior learning (RPL) CIPD encourages the recognition of previous achievements of candidates.
 Credit transfer, exemptions, and recognition of prior learning play an important part in this by supporting candidate progression.
 During the initial diagnostic interview with candidates any credit transfer, exemption and RPL opportunities should be discussed and the appropriate evidence collected.
-Interviews All applicants will be interviewed by the CIPD teaching team (Faceto-face or over the telephone).
+Interviews All applicants will be interviewed by the CIPD teaching team (Face- to-face or over the telephone).
 Applicants are required to demonstrate the necessary motivation, potential, experience and/or knowledge to follow their chosen programme successfully.
-All Higher Apprentices will be interviewed, assessed and offered a Admissions Criteria for Higher Level position by an employer before being admitted to the course.
-Apprentices if applicable (including skills scan Pre course questionnaire followed by phone interview requirements)
+All Higher Apprentices will be interviewed, assessed and offered a position by an employer before being admitted to the course.
+Admissions Criteria for Higher Level Apprentices if applicable (including Pre course questionnaire followed by phone interview

-2.6 Applicable Policy, Procedures and Regulations
+2.5 Applicable Policy, Procedures and Regulations